 Yoga Sutras Explained

-Nowadays anyone can read yoga sutra, it has been translated to many different languages from the original Sanskrit and you can even listen to them in audio files!
+Nowadays anyone can read yoga sutra because it has been translated to many different languages from the original Sanskrit and you can even listen to them in audio files!

 However in the ancient times, it took years of yoga practise and commitment by the novice to be allowed to read the spiritual teachings of the yoga sutra and start the chanting of its verses.